Art-A-Hack/art-a-hack.github.io/_posts/2014-05-21-call-for-participation.markdown

 date:   2014-05-21 14:07:53
 categories: jekyll update
 ---
 We are really excited to announce our first call for participation!
 We are organizing a collaborative creation between three sets of artists and engineers, to take place in New York over three weekends in June/July.
-Be kept up to date on events at [the Volumetric Society](http://www.meetup.com/volumetric/).
+You can keep up to date on public showcase events by signing up at [the Volumetric Society](http://www.meetup.com/volumetric/).

+Are you interested in taking part?
 We are looking for people to join the fun - check out our **open call for participation below** and **apply now**!

 ***